FabDiGiacomo/Mini-SOC-Home-Lab/Wazuh-SIEM-Lab/README.md

-# Mini SOC Home Lab – Wazuh SIEM
+# SOC Home Lab – Wazuh SIEM

 This project demonstrates a **Security Operations Center (SOC) home lab** built using **Wazuh SIEM** on an **Ubuntu Server virtual machine**.